jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 __Outcomes__

   At the end of this chapter you will understand the Linux installation process and be able to describe the process fully.
 A user will also be familiar with the different processor architectures.
 You will be aware of virtualization products and platforms the Linux can be installed upon.
+You will be able to complete a Linux operating system install.

 ## Installation of Linux Distros